guydmello/RainMan/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * npm
   ```sh
   npm install npm@latest -g
   ```

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

 1. Get a free API Key at [https://example.com](https://example.com)
 2. Clone the repo